CallmeQuant/CallmeQuant.github.io/menu/blog.md

 This repository includes (future) informal posts displaying on my personal website.
 If there are errors in these posts, feel free to contact me 🤗

-I would be appreciated for your time paying a visit to my [blog](https://CallmeQuant.github.io)!

 <ul class="posts">
   {% for post in site.posts %}
     {% unless post.img == "essay" %}